Lassoed Boosting and Linear Prediction in the Equities Market: Lassoed boosting

-Without any identification assumption, both $\hat{\beta}_{\text{LS}}$ and $\beta^*$ are underidentified.
-This is illustrated in \Cref{fig:2a}.
-In \Cref{fig:2a}, the boosting solution converges to $\hat{\beta}_{\text{LS}}$, which is one of many solutions in the ``flat" sample solution region.
-The linear model in \cref{eq:lrm} is also underidentified at the population level, leading to another ``flat" population solution region in \Cref{fig:2a}.
-In general, the two regions are different in shape and position. \Cref{fig:2b,fig:2c} give examples where the two regions may intersect each other and $L_n(\hat{\beta}_{LS}) = L_n(\beta^*)$ in \Cref{fig:2c}.
+Without any identification assumption, both $\hat{\beta}_{\text{LS}}$ and $\beta^*$ are underidentified, as shown in \Cref{fig:2a}.
+The boosting solution converges to $\hat{\beta}_{\text{LS}}$, which is one of many solutions in the flat sample solution region, or the irregular shape at the center of the contour plot.
+The linear model in \cref{eq:lrm} is also underidentified at the population level, leading to a flat population solution region in \Cref{fig:2a}.
+In general, the two regions do not completely overlap. \Cref{fig:2b,fig:2c} show where they might intersect, and in \Cref{fig:2c}, $L_n(\hat{\beta}_{LS}) = L_n(\beta^*)$.

 Let $\lambda_{\text{pmin}}(\boldsymbol{\mathrm{X}}^T\boldsymbol{\mathrm{X}})$ be the smallest nonzero eigenvalue of $\boldsymbol{\mathrm{X}}^T\boldsymbol{\mathrm{X}}$ and define